PHP Becomes First Programming Language To Add 'Modern' Cryptography Library In Its Core

 I'll stick to every other language that has had libsodium bindings for a while now.

 Re:So they'll be the first to do it wrong?
-(Score:4, Funny)
+(Score:5, Funny)

 I'm just waiting for them to release the libsodium bindings for C...

+The only way to really get libsodium to bind with C is to use Google's Native Client environment.

-libsodium is a C library (Score:1)
+libsodium is a C library (Score:2)

 Too little... too late...
 (Score:2)